StuPro-TOSCAna/TOSCAna/docs/adr/0007-plugin-cloudformation-cli.md

 # Use AWS Command Line Interface for deployment

-For deploying a AWS CloudFormation template it has to be uploaded and stack has to be created on AWS.
+For deploying an AWS CloudFormation template it has to be uploaded to AWS and the deployment has to be started.

 ## Considered Alternatives